pvasek/kudu-wiki/Web-jobs.md

       type: "continuous"
     }

+The `status` can take the following values:

+- Initializing
+- Starting
+- Running
+- PendingRestart
+- Stopped

 ### Upload a continuous job as zip ###

 Using a zip file containing the files for it.